tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 ## IV. admin.html - "add a hoot"

-- The `POST `/api/addHoot` endpoint is already working - we tested that with Postman, above
+- The `POST` `/api/addHoot` endpoint is already working - we tested that with Postman, above
-- Now we just need an HTML form to call the endpoint
+- Now we just need an HTML form to call this endpoint

 ---